 Philippe du Trieux

 Philippe du Trieux was born circa 1588 at Roubaix, France (Wallonia).
-He fled to Amsterdam as a refugee of the ongoing religious wars (and only male remaining of his family); there he married Jaquemyne Noirett (b. circa 1592 at Ryssel (Lille), France, m.
-1615, d. circa 1620 at Leiden, Netherlands).
-He died on 8 September 1653 at New Amsterdam.
+He fled to Amsterdam as a refugee of the ongoing religious wars (and the only male remaining of his family); there he married Jaquemyne Noirett (born circa 1592 at Ryssel (Lille), France, married 1615, died circa 1620 at Leiden, Netherlands).

-Philippe du Trieux was also known as Philip de Truy.
-He emigrated from Leiden, Netherlands to New Amsterdam in 1624 with his second wife, Susanne du Chesne (m.
-1621) and four children (three with his first wife Jaquemyne).
+Philippe du Trieux died on September 8, 1653 in New Amsterdam.
+He was also known as Philip de Truy.
+He emigrated from Leiden, Netherlands to New Amsterdam in 1624 with his second wife, Susanne du Chesne.
+They married in 1621.
+He and Susanne had one child and he had three with his first wife Jaquemyne.